 Here's an exercise you can try with your team to see how different values color our perceptions.
 Get some \$1-million dollar bills at a novelty store.
-Give one to each person on your team and set this scenario.
+Give one to your team and set this scenario.

-You're a benefactor who's giving each person one-million dollars to spend on your company.
-Emphasize this money is for the company, not them personally.
+You're a benefactor who's giving your team one-million dollars to spend on your company.
 The rules are that they must spend all of the money on the company.
-They cannot invest it to get more money.
+They can't invest it just to get more money.
 And it must be spent on only one thing.

 Ask each person to write down and tell you what they would spend the money for to benefit the company.
 Their answers will probably differ widely.
 And what they choose may be a clue to help you determine their highest value.

 There are six values, or attitudes, first categorized by psychologist Eduard Spranger in 1928 then later developed into a personal values assessment used by many businesses today for hiring, developing, and retaining the best employees.
 In addition to the Utilitarian and Social, they are: Theoretical (passion for knowledge), Aesthetic (passion for beauty, balance, and harmony) Individualistic (passion for power and control), and Traditional (passion for order and a system for living).